mrmaxwellm9/IManager/README.md

 ### Inner Workings
 All the data that is accepted or removed by the user is stored or removed from a SQLite database with the .NET entity framework.
 The SQLite database stores products and locations separately and links them together with a junction table.
 In the program, the processing of products and locations is done similarly; the location and product (InvItem) classes process their proper information and are linked together with an association class (LocationInvItem).

-Most of the backend page processing can be found in the _Layout.cshtml, Inventory.cshtml.cs, and Inventory.cs files.
+Most of the backend page processing can be found in the _Layout.cshtml, Inventory.cshtml.cs, and Inventory.cs files in the [pages](https://github.com/mrmaxwellm9/IManager/tree/master/IManager/Pages) folder.

 Sorting of the table is done with the [Stupid-table-plugin](https://joequery.github.io/Stupid-Table-Plugin/)